SpaceVista: All-Scale Visual Spatial Reasoning from mm to km: Introduction

 Most popular reasoning models are optimized for indoor settings, which leads to clear limitations: their responses \textbf{often deviate} significantly, in tabletop and other diverse real-world scenes illustrated in Fig.~\ref {fig:intro_teaser}(a).
 We address this by first injecting SpaceVista-1M knowledge to fine-tune existing models with the self-supervised visual encoder to make compensation for the classic semantic visual tokenizer, enabling extra geometry-based and depth-based spatial understanding.
 However, naive fine-tuning rarely yields optimal results, largely due to \textbf{cross-scale conflicts} between scenes and objects based on our observation.
 To address this, we introduce LoRA-like scale experts that cooperates with a scale router during fine-tuning.
 Moreover, to strengthen the model’s ability to learn scale-centric spatial reasoning processes, we design a training strategy that uses scale as an anchor for progressive rewards.
 During evaluation, SpaceVista-7B shows superior understanding of spatial layout, size, and comparison, delivering a clear improvement on popular benchmarks and SpaceVista-Bench.

-Our key contributions with this comprehensive solution are: \begin{itemize} \item Developing an automated pipeline to create a diverse, real-world, all-scale reasoning dataset, \textbf{SpaceVista-1M}, with 1M QA pairs across 5 scales and 19 tasks (including specific-scale tasks), and supporting both cold start with rationale and high-quality reinforced learning. \item Introducing \textbf{SpaceVista-7B}, a spatial reasoning model that integrates rich spatial information and employs scale experts with a customized training strategy to alleviate potential cross-scale conflicts during all-scale finetuning. \item Hand-crafting \textbf{SpaceVista-Bench}, an accurate video benchmark spanning all scales, by measuring and recording real-world objects, retrieving authoritative sources, and performing human annotation. \end{itemize}
+Our key contributions with this comprehensive solution are: \begin{itemize} \item Developing an automated pipeline to create a diverse, real-world, all-scale reasoning dataset, \textbf{SpaceVista-1M}, with 1M QA pairs across 5 scales and 19 tasks (including specific-scale tasks), and supporting both SFT with rationale and high-quality RL. \item Introducing \textbf{SpaceVista-7B}, a spatial reasoning model that integrates rich spatial information and employs scale experts with a customized training strategy to alleviate potential cross-scale conflicts during all-scale finetuning. \item Hand-crafting \textbf{SpaceVista-Bench}, an accurate video benchmark spanning all scales, by measuring and recording real-world objects, retrieving authoritative sources, and performing human annotation. \end{itemize}